Believing A Man Can Fly for over Four Decades!

 Be sure to check out all of the Superman-The Movie imagery throughout CapedWonder.com.
 Start here and enjoy!

-Watch the new 4K UHD or Blu-ray release of Superman-The Movie this holiday season and throughout the Year of Superman – 2019 – in honor of Christopher Reeve, Richard Donner and all of the cast and crew who came to together to “Meet the Challenge of Superman”.
+Enjoy Superman-The Movie this holiday season in honor of Christopher Reeve, Richard Donner and all of the cast and crew who came to together to “Meet the Challenge of Superman”.
 You’ll Believe A Man Can Fly…Again.

 Here are my opening remarks when I co-hosted the WonderCon 2015 Superman Movie Celebrity Reunion Q&A Panel with Jay Towers.
 They were written by Brian McKernan for me and recently updated for this 40th anniversary: